Menu

 Bass

 The bass is quite lush and bold, solid and dynamic, with good quantity and detail.
+Even with very demanding bass-heavy tracks that make many headphones distort, it remains clean and in control.

 With the fenestrated Dekoni sheepskin pads, the bass is tighter with better articulation.